Crow PIs work with a wonderful team of undergraduate and graduate researchers (below).

 Dr. Nina Conrad

 received her PhD in Second Language Acquisition and Teaching at the University of Arizona.
 She is a Design Researcher for Amplified by Design, a UX design consultancy based in Portland, OR.
 She enjoys drawing on her background as a writing instructor and researcher to conduct participatory design research with a focus on the role of language and content in the user experience.
+She also volunteers as instructor for an adult English conversation class.

-Anh T. Dang
+Dr. Anh T. Dang

-is a Master’s student in the English Applied Linguistics program at the University of Arizona.
-Her research interests are second language writing, multilingualism with the focus on using multilingual resources to assist students in university composition courses, World Englishes and corpus linguistics.
-She is currently teaching Foundations Writing courses at the UA.
-In her free time, she enjoys reading, cooking, watching Korean dramas and taking pictures of her cat Miumiu.
+is a lecturer in English Composition and General Education at Old Dominion University.
+She recently defended her dissertation in Second Language Acquisition and Teaching at the University of Arizona.
+She also had a Master’s degree in Teaching English as a Second Language from the University of Arizona and a bachelor’s degree in English Linguistics Emphasis from Boise State University.
+Her research interests are second language writing, writing across the curriculum, writing with technologies, multilingualism with the focus on using multilingual resources to assist students in university composition courses, and corpus linguistics.
+In her free time, she enjoys reading, cooking, watching Korean dramas and taking pictures of her cat, Miumiu.

 Gözde Durgut

-Shaohua Fang
+Dr. Shaohua Fang

 Mark Fullmer